MarieGribouval/M2-DeepLearning/README.md

 ## 📊 Discussion of Results

+With very few effective iterations, we obtained the results very close to the article with classification accuracy rates(90.89%) in terms of subspecies and accuracy (91.71%) in terms of health.

 ### Data set

   The original dataset we used consists of 4744 rows of data, where **X is a photo of the bee** and **Y is the label** of the photo (about the region, health level, honey carried, subpecies, etc.).